0maaz-01/Face-Recognition-Attendance-System/README.md

 **Database:** MySQL

 ## Demo
+1) **The Face Recognition Button will not work when there is no face present in the records :**

+    a) If the Faces folder is not present in the main folder.

+    b) If the Faces folder does not contain any face.

+    c) If you have added images inside the Faces folder and not pressed the train button after adding the images.

+2) Press the **escape key** to close the training and face recognition window.

 [![Installation and Demo of Face Recognition Attendance System.
 Full code in Python.](https://ytcards.demolab.com/?id=jCzwcGH10XM&title=Installation+and+Demo+of+Face+Recognition+Attendance+System.+Full+code+in+Python.&lang=en&timestamp=1728498600&background_color=%230d1117&title_color=%23ffffff&stats_color=%23dedede&max_title_lines=1&width=250&border_radius=5&duration=653 "Installation and Demo of Face Recognition Attendance System.
 Full code in Python.")]([https://youtu.be/jCzwcGH10XM?si=6Xffrpw5f5WXF8hz])